ooker777/lume-mermaid-plugin/readme.md

 While [Mermaid API](https://mermaid.js.org/intro/#mermaid-api) only look for the `<div>` or `<pre>` tags with `class="mermaid"`.

 This plugin will:
-- HTML-decode Mermaid code
-- Use correct `<pre class="mermaid">Mermaid code</pre>`
+- Use correct `<pre class="mermaid">Mermaid code</pre>` element
-- Inject Mermaid API once for every page has Mermaid code
+- Inject Mermaid API once for every page containing Mermaid code